 Credit Risk: Standard & Poor's has assigned STAR Ohio an AAAm money market rating.
 Ohio law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.
-Ratings for the federal agency securities, negotiable CDs, and U.S. Government money market account were not available.
+The U.S. Treasury Bills and federal agency securities (FFCB, FHLB, FNMA, FHLMC) are rated AA+ by Standard & Poor's.
+Ratings for the negotiable CDs and U.S. Government money market account were not available.
 The ESC has no investment policy dealing with investments credit risk beyond the requirements in State statues.